Princeton University: Residential colleges

 Princeton's residential college system dates back to when university president Woodrow Wilson's proposed the creation of quadrangles.
-While the plan was vetoed, it eventually made a resurgence with the creation of Wilson Lodge (now known as First College) in 1957 to provide an alternative to the eating clubs.
+While the plan was vetoed, it eventually made a resurgence with the creation of Wilson Lodge (now known as First College, as the first of the undergraduate residential college system) in 1957 to provide an alternative to the eating clubs.
 Wilson Lodge was dedicated as Wilson College in 1968 and served as an experiment for the residential college system.
 In 2020, Princeton University elected to change the name of Wilson College to First College after the recent deaths involving police brutality of black individuals.
 When enrollment increased in the 1970s, a university report in 1979 recommended the establishment of five residential colleges.
 Funding was raised within a year, leading to the development of Rockefeller College (1982), Mathey College (1983), Butler College (1983), and Forbes College (1984).
 Whitman College was founded and constructed in 2007 at a cost of $100 million.
 Butler's dorms were demolished in 2007 and a new complex was built in 2009.
 Butler and Mathey previously acted as only underclassmen colleges, but transitioned to four-year colleges in fall 2009.
-Princeton completed and opened two new residential colleges—Yeh College and New College West—at the beginning of the academic year in September 2022.
+Princeton completed and opened two new residential colleges—Yeh College and Huo College—at the beginning of the academic year in September 2022.
 (Note: College 7 was initially going to be called Perelman College; however, due to lack of on time payments by the Perelman Family Foundation, the name was removed.
 As a result, there is no official name for either College 7 or College 8.)
 The university plans to construct a new residential college named Hobson College where First College currently stands.

 Princeton has one graduate residential college, known as the Graduate College, located on a hill about half a mile from the main campus.
 (Note: The "Graduate College" refers to the residential and dining halls while the "Graduate School" refers to the academics.)
-The location of the Graduate College was the result of a dispute between Woodrow Wilson and then-Graduate School Dean Andrew Fleming West.
-Wilson preferred a central location for the college; West wanted the graduate students as far as possible from the campus, and ultimately, he prevailed.
+The location of the Graduate College was the result of a dispute between Woodrow Wilson and then-Graduate School Dean Andrew Fleming West, who had originally proposed its creation following extensive tours of Oxford, Cambridge, Berlin, and Paris in 1902.
+Wilson preferred a central location for the college to enable intermixing between undergraduate and graduate communities; West wanted the graduate students cloistered away from central campus.
+Ultimately, West prevailed through repeated threats by his "friend from boyhood," William Cooper Procter, to rescind funding for the proposed College.
 The Graduate College is composed of a large Collegiate Gothic section crowned by Cleveland Tower, a memorial tower for former Princeton trustee Grover Cleveland.
 The tower also has 67 carillon bells, making it one of the largest carillons in the world.
 The attached New Graduate College provides a modern contrast in architectural style to the gothic Old Graduate College.
 Graduate students also have the option of living in student apartments.